Acroyoga & Partner Acrobatics Classes

 A regular acroyoga practice will help improve strength, balance, flexibility, coordination, and spatial awareness — a truly holistic workout that can be enjoyed with friends!
 By working together, we also learn how to build trust, communicate effectively, and reach new heights with each other.

-Acroyoga also includes therapeutic flying (based on Thai massage techniques), which is perfect for sore muscles after an intensive training session!
+Acroyoga sometimes also includes therapeutic flying based on Thai massage techniques, which is perfect for sore muscles after an intensive training session.

 What is partner acrobatics?

 Partner acrobatics (or partner acro) is a circus discipline involving multiple people.
 Like acroyoga, it requires strong coordination and communication between partners, and a regular practice will build strength, flexibility, mobility, body awareness, and balance.
-We tend to think of it as acroyoga, but crazier — but in truth, it is hard to tell where acryoga ends and partner acro begins.
-For anyone with a healthy sense of fearlessness and a desire to push expand their physical limits in a fun, playful way!
+We tend to think of it as acroyoga, but crazier — but in truth, it is hard to tell where acroyoga ends and partner acro begins.
+This practice is for anyone with a healthy sense of fearlessness and a desire to push expand their physical limits in a fun, playful way!

 In general, we use “partner acro(batics)” to mean standing approaches to acro (where the base is standing).
 It can also mean higher-level L-basing, such as Icarian skills.